Ordinary Truth by Ursula Fausset is now available as a download, please follow this link: Download as pdf

 In the meantime, while the tension in a relationship belongs to both sides and sometimes to one side more than the other, the projections and resentments etc are mine alone to work though; so another version of the question on this topic might be: Tell me how you love?

-While the method as used on EIs is highly-disciplined, deeply-contemplative and focused on transcending the self for three days or longer, it is effectively goal-centred, the process being more of a vehicle rather than an end in itself as each response is discarded.
+While the method as used on EIs is highly-disciplined, deeply-contemplative and focused on transcending the self on retreats that can last for three days or longer, it is effectively goal-centred, the process being more of a vehicle rather than an end in itself as each response is discarded.
 The timeless moment of self-transcendent truth is known as a direct experience and may or may not happen (about 30% is the average).
 The process of an EI as a retreat is rewarding in itself although there might be a sense of disappointment if a direct experience doesn’t occur.
 There is a great deal to be learned about self-resilience as three days of of an EI can be uncomfortable, draining and even seem quite pointless.
 Resistance is an integral part of the process as the mind is entrenched in its familiar patterns and new and previously unknown defensive positions are revealed.

 I’m reminded of Daruma (Bodhidharma in Japanese, see references) who has evolved into a folk figure that represents resilience (seven times down, eight times up is the motto) and is often portrayed as a self-righting tumbler doll .
 The story goes that he sat meditating for so long that his arms and legs atrophied and fell off.
 What I particularly like about Daruma, is that he is always shown as a pre-enlightenment figure troubled by mosquitoes and distracted by human emotion, sexual images, anger and frustration.
 Participation on an EI can feel like something of a condensed version of Daruma’s experiences.